—— YOU MAY BE HERE BECAUSE

 Therapy that honors your intelligence and your nervous system.

-Your mind, body, your history, and your relationships all belong in the room.
-Not as separate problems to fix one at a time, but as parts of one person who makes complete sense when you actually look at the whole picture.
+Your mind, body, your relationships and your life experiences all matter.
+They're not separate problems to fix one at a time, but parts of one person who makes complete sense when you actually look at the whole picture.

 Most therapy will help you cope.